Eugene Nzila Nzilambi: Early work

-He is known to have been the leader on many different research projects, specifically focusing on the HIV/AIDS epidemic, working with several international scientists.
+He was the leader on many different research projects, specifically focusing on the HIV/AIDS epidemic, working with several international scientists.

-In regards to Project SIDA, Nzilambi, as well as other researchers, such as Joseph B. McCormick & Jonathan Mann (WHO official), helped guide the establishment of Project SIDA in Kinshasa.
-He was one of the whole African scientists in many of his publications, others being Dr. Bosenga N’ Galy and Dr. Pangu Kasa Azila.
+Nzilambi, as well as other researchers, such as Joseph B. McCormick and Jonathan Mann, helped guide the establishment of Project SIDA in Kinshasa.
+He was one of the whole African scientists in many of his publications, others being Dr. Bosenga N'Galy and Dr. Pangu Kasa Azila.
 The team focused on the prevalence of HIV and the risk factors that existed specifically in the area.
-A popular study with Kevin De Cock and Joseph B. McCormick, consisted of Nzilambi guiding the team in a ten year study, testing blood samples taken in 1976 and 1985.
+A well-known study, with McCormick and Kevin De Cock, consisted of Nzilambi guiding the team in a ten year study, testing blood samples taken in 1976 and 1985.
 The study mainly established the presence of HIV in rural areas for a period of time, as well as the social issues that may have led to the epidemic.

 In the late 1980s most of his publications focused on HIV being present in groups of people, including pediatric patients and female prostitutes in Zaire.
 As a physician in the 1990s, Nzilambi began a walk-in clinic for Zairean prostitutes in order to help and educate them about HIV.
 He studied the results of their tests, while offering support and care for their health.
-Later, Nzilambi, along with researchers like Bila Kapita and Peter Piot, attended an international conference in Atlanta.
+Later, Nzilambi, along with researchers like Bila M. Kapita and Peter Piot, attended an international conference in Atlanta.